PrashINRA/Running-Rstudio-Server-from-HPC/README.md

 ## Step 1: Log in to your HPC

-Open a terminal and log in to your account:
+Open a terminal and log in to your HPC account:
 ```bash
 ssh your_username@hpc.address.nl
 ```